mvolkmann/blog/src/htmx.md

 The fact that all HTML rendered by HTMX applications is either static or server rendered makes it great for SEO.

+The HTMX library is implemented in JavaScript, not TypeScript, in a single source file.
+There are plans to add JSDoc TypeScript type definitions for better code editor support.

 The server can be implemented using any programming language and server framework.
 The server typically plays two roles.